-Short-term liquidity is provided through FFO,6 Hydro One Inc.'s commercial paper program, and the Company's consolidated bank credit facilities.
+Short-term liquidity is provided through FFO, Hydro One Inc.'s commercial paper program, and the Company's consolidated bank credit facilities.
 Under the commercial paper program, Hydro One Inc. is authorized to issue up to \$2,300 million in short-term notes with a term to maturity of up to 365 days.

-At December 31, 2022, Hydro One Inc. had \$1,374 million in commercial paper borrowings outstanding, compared to \$1,045 million outstanding at December 31, 2021.
-The Company also has revolving bank credit facilities (Operating Credit Facilities) with a total available balance of \$2,550 million at December 31, 2022.
-In January 2022, Hydro One successfully amended its Operating Credit Facilities to incorporate environmental, social and governance (ESG) targets.
+At December 31, 2023, Hydro One Inc. had \$279 million in commercial paper borrowings outstanding, compared to \$1,374 million outstanding at December 31, 2022.
+The Company also has revolving bank credit facilities (Operating Credit Facilities) with a total available balance of \$2,550 million at December 31, 2023.
+In January 2022, Hydro One successfully amended its Operating Credit Facilities to incorporate environmental, social and governance targets.
 The facilities now include a pricing adjustment which can increase or decrease Hydro One's cost of funding based on its performance on certain Sustainability Performance Measures, which are related to Hydro One's sustainability goals.
-On January 12, 2023, Hydro One published a Sustainable Financing Framework (Framework), which allows the Company and its subsidiaries to issue sustainable financing instruments and allocate the net proceeds to investments in eligible green and social project categories.
-On June 1, 2022, the maturity date for the Operating Credit Facilities was extended from 2026 to 2027.
-No amounts were drawn on the Operating Credit Facilities at December 31, 2022 or 2021.
+On June 1, 2023, the maturity date for the Operating Credit Facilities was extended from 2027 to 2028.
+No amounts were drawn on the Operating Credit Facilities at December 31, 2023 or 2022.
 The Company may use the Operating Credit Facilities for working capital and general corporate purposes.
-The short-term liquidity under the commercial paper program, the Operating Credit Facilities, available cash on hand and anticipated levels of FFO6 are expected to be sufficient to fund the Company's operating requirements.
+The short-term liquidity under the commercial paper program, the Operating Credit Facilities, available cash on hand and anticipated levels of FFO are expected to be sufficient to fund the Company's operating requirements.

-At December 31, 2022, the Company had long-term debt outstanding in the principal amount of \$13,801 million, which included \$425 million of long-term debt issued by Hydro One, \$13,245 million of long-term debt issued by Hydro One Inc., and long-term debt in the principal amount of \$131 million issued by HOSSM.
-The long-term debt issued by Hydro One was issued under its short form base shelf prospectus (Universal Base Shelf Prospectus), as further described below.
-The majority of longterm debt issued by Hydro One Inc. has been issued under its Medium Term Note (MTN) Program, as further described below.
-The Company's total long-term debt consists of notes and debentures that mature between 2023 and 2064, and at December 31, 2022, had a weightedaverage term to maturity of approximately 14.0 years (2021 - 14.8 years) and a weighted-average coupon rate of 3.9% (2021 - 3.8%).
+At December 31, 2023, the Company had long-term debt outstanding in the principal amount of \$15,445 million, which included \$425 million of long-term debt issued by Hydro One, \$15,020 million of long-term debt issued by Hydro One Inc. The long-term debt issued by Hydro One was issued under its short form base shelf prospectus (Universal Base Shelf Prospectus), as further described below.
+The majority of longterm debt issued by Hydro One Inc. has been issued under its Medium-Term Note (MTN) Program, as further described below.
+On January 12, 2023, Hydro One published a Sustainable Financing Framework, which allows the Company and its subsidiaries to issue sustainable financing instruments, such as sustainable and green bonds, and allocate the net proceeds to investments in eligible green and social project categories.
+The Company's total long-term debt consists of notes and debentures that mature between 2024 and 2064, and at December 31, 2023, had a weighted-average term to maturity of approximately 13.7 years (December 31, 2022 - 14.0 years) and a weighted-average coupon rate of 4.1% (December 31, 2022 - 3.9%).